spiral/docs/templater/basics.md

 }
 ```

-Now, we can use alternative syntax to define extends tag which gives us ability to provide parent layout name in attribute form (use view:namespace to change parent layout namespace same way):
+Now, we can use the alternative syntax to define the extends tag which give us the ability to provide the parent layout name in the attribute form (use view:namespace to change parent layout namespace the same way):

 ```html
 <extends view:parent="layouts/desktop"/>
 ```

-If already read about ViewManager, it's cache dependencies and processors, you might remember that you can inject value of cache dependency into html using `@{name}` syntax, such injection will happen before Tempalter will start processing our views as result we can rewrite our extends tag to follow value declared in such dependency:
+If you have already read about the ViewManager, it's cache dependencies and processors, you might remember that you can inject the cache value dependency into html using `@{name}` syntax.
+This injection will happen before the Tempalter will start processing our views and as result, we can rewrite our extends tag to follow the value declared in this dependency:

 ```html
 <extends view:parent="layouts/@{layout}"/>
 ```

-Rendered template will look exactly as before, however now we can try to create different layout with new markup and resources, let's put into "layouts/mobile":
+The rendered template will look exactly the same as before.
+However we can now try to create a different layout with new markup and resources.
+Let's put this into "layouts/mobile":

 ```html
 <!DOCTYPE html>